-FBCL reports a consolidated deficit of \$0.5 million for the three months period ended September 30, 2011 (Q2) and a year-to-date cumulative consolidated deficit of \$2.1 million compared to the consolidated deficit of \$2.4 million for the twelve months ended March 31, 2011.
-Revenues levels at international bridges have been sustained and significant progress is being made in the delivery of major projects specifically with the construction of the new North Channel Bridge in Cornwall, the ongoing painting of the South Channel Bridge in Cornwall, the completion of the federal component of the Honoré Mercier Bridge rehabilitation project contract A (federal portion) related to the bridge approaches, the initiation of contract B for the replacement of the bridge deck and the ongoing 10-year maintenance program on the Champlain Bridge.
+FBCL reports a consolidated deficit of \$0.8 million for the three months ended December 31, 2011 (Q3) and a year-to-date cumulative consolidated deficit of \$3.0 million compared to the consolidated deficit of \$2.4 million for the twelve months ended March 31, 2011.
+Revenues levels at international bridges have been sustained and are on track to exceed prior year revenues.
+Works on major projects have continued and the construction of the new North Channel Bridge in Cornwall is slightly ahead of schedule.
+Other major works include the ongoing painting of the South Channel Bridge in Cornwall, the important rehabilitation of the Honoré-Mercier Bridge and the ongoing 10-year maintenance program on the Champlain Bridge.

-In addition, the federal government made a substantial investment in the subsidiary, The Jacques Cartier and

-Champlain Bridges Incorporated totalling \$227.6 million over 3 years as part of Budget 2011.
-This investment includes funding for a number of important capital works and required maintenance expenditures.
+In addition, the subsidiary, JCCBI has initiated important capital works and required maintenance with the funding of \$227.6 million over 3 years allocated as part of Budget 2011.

-The consolidated net debt of FBCL has increased to \$229.2 million at the end of Q2 due to the continued investments in tangible capital assets through major projects.
-Notable investments in Q2 include the new

-North Channel bridge construction project (\$3.2 million), the Honoré Mercier Bridge rehabilitation project (\$9.2 million) and the Champlain Bridge maintenance project (\$9.5 million).
+The consolidated net debt of FBCL has increased to \$235.7 million at the end of Q3 due to the continued major investments in tangible capital assets.
+Notable investments year-to-date include the new North Channel Bridge construction project (\$12.3 million), the Honoré Mercier Bridge rehabilitation project (\$9.9 million) and the Champlain Bridge maintenance project (\$6.8 million).